 - Supervise a marketing team, including hiring, training, workloads, schedules and deadlines

-- May oversee the operation of a company’s website or email marketing program and provide analytics review
+- Oversee the operation of a company’s website or email marketing program and provide analytics reviews

 Experience, skills and education

 Experience is the most important requirement.
-The marketing director generally has at least five to 10 years of applicable experience.
+The director of marketing generally has at least five to 10 years of applicable experience.
 Knowledge of finance, especially expense management and profit and loss statements, is desirable.
 Familiarity with the creative side of marketing and design is important.
-For some organizations, the job may require an MBA degree as well.
+For some organizations, the job may require an MBA as well.

-A director of marketing must be a pro at communication — whether it's for pitching new business or writing customer lifetime value reports.
+A director of marketing must have excellent communication skills — whether it's for pitching new business or writing customer lifetime value reports.
 The ability to garner consensus from a large team is important and obtaining stakeholder buy-in on new, complex or challenging ideas is essential.
 Soft skills such as good attention to detail, versatility and leadership abilities also rank high on the list of desired qualities for a manager at this level.

 The best marketing directors are able to work cooperatively and effectively with different personality types as well as other departments, vendors and clients.
 They can transition seamlessly among projects of varying scale, audience, format and distribution channel.
 Additionally, they know their own weaknesses and can work around these shortcomings through delegation, collaboration and excellent resource utilization.